 Do you often feel bloated, gassy or have an upset stomach after drinking milk or eating dairy products?
-You might have a common condition called lactose intolerance.
+You may have a common condition called lactose intolerance.

 What is Lactose Intolerance?